Jump to a section:

 While it varies by institution, for most private schools, you don’t need a license to teach to apply for a job!
 They often hire uncertified teachers who have some sort of experience or background in a specific field, for example, having an undergraduate history major or master’s in English.
 Since private schools do not adhere to the same state regulations/requirements, they are also more flexible in their curriculum.
 Teachers are often expected to wear many hats and may be assigned responsibilities to coach sports, handle administrative work, or serve as resident faculty in dorms beyond their time in the classroom.

 If you are graduating with a degree in something other than education and are interested in teaching in public school, you may want to look into a master’s program in education.
-If you have a lot of courses you need already, you may be interested in completing a post-bac program in order to get your teaching license and get into the classroom sooner.
+If you have a lot of courses you need already, you may be interested in completing extra courses through an alternative path to teaching licensure.
+Some school districts will allow you to work using a provisional license, which is a temporary license that allows you to teach while finishing the coursework and requirements you need for permanent licensure (if you meet certain requirements).

 If you are applying to work in a school system or university, most teaching positions will hire based on the academic year.
 This means that they will be hiring in the spring semester and even into the summer for positions starting in the fall semester.